Isetta-Team/Isetta-Website-Raw/docs/interviews/ElanRuskin-interview.md

-# Wisdom from Working at Three AAA Studios for 15 Years
+# Wisdom from Working at AAA Studios for 15 Years

 ![headshot](../images/interviews/elan-ruskin.png "Elan Ruskin")

-Elan Ruskin is a senior engine programmer at Insomniac Games, where he has worked on critically-acclaimed titles including Marvel's Spider-Man and Ratchet & Clank.
+_Elan Ruskin is a senior engine programmer at Insomniac Games, where he has worked on critically-acclaimed titles including Marvel's Spider-Man and Ratchet & Clank.
 Prior to his time at Insomniac, Elan worked at Valve, Naughty Dog, and Maxis on many of their flagship titles as a gameplay and engine programmer.
-When he's not programming, Elan enjoys theater, music, and Star Trek.
+When he's not programming, Elan enjoys theater, music, and Star Trek._

+(The following is the edited transcription of a conversation we had with Elan Ruskin.)

 ## Designer-Driven Tools